redhat-eets/gitaction/README.md

 podman build --build-arg RUNNER_VERSION=2.301.1 --tag quay.io/jianzzha/runner:2.301.1 .
 ```

+To see what runner releases are available to use for `RUNNER_VERSION`, check on https://github.com/actions/runner/releases

 Set up a podman secret for the github access token,
 ```
 echo "your github access token" > token && podman secret create github_token token && rm -rf token